courtneyxann/oapa/docs/applications.md

 ### Scholarships

-OAPA awards scholarships annually to outstanding women attending a Nebraska college or university.
-The scholarships help support local NPC members to strive academically and develop wide and wide human service to the Nebraska college community.
-Scholarships are awarded to members of NPC organizations who are juniors rising to seniors.
-Two or more scholarships are awarded each year at our Gathering of the Greeks event.
+OAPA awards scholarships annually to outstanding sorority women attending a Nebraska college or university.
+The scholarships help them complete their education while living the National Panhellenic Conference core values of friendship, leadership, community service and knowledge.
+Scholarships are awarded to members of NPC organizations who are juniors rising to seniors or students pursuing their graduate studies.

-We invite you to apply for this [scholarship](https://docs.google.com/document/d/1RMkFdp1iuioF65wEmGc1DMHGds8wnQsksiEwVZBSNl8/edit?usp=sharing), and encourage you to spread the word to other sorority women!
+Two or more scholarships are awarded each year at our annual Gathering of Greeks event.
+We invite you to apply for the [2021 Undergraduate Scholarship](https://drive.google.com/file/d/1Z-chASWhvVA8fpT26dpWIxSH0ripbPrv/view?usp=sharing) or the [OAPA Greek Leadership Scholarship](https://drive.google.com/file/d/1cHgkykH-zd-OtI65qzU-C6QgBbueTRWg/view?usp=sharing) for graduating seniors or graduate students.
+We would also appreciate letting your sisters know about these scholarship opportunities.

 ### Awards